francesca1606/Challenge2/README.md

           pdflatex refman.tex
 inside of docs/latex directory

-Inside the main function in main.cpp there are the timings of matrix-vector product (unitary vector) of compressed-uncompressed and row/column-wise versions.
+Inside the main function in main.cpp there are the timings of matrix-vector product of compressed-uncompressed and row/column-wise versions.

 Also, I commented an example of usage of operator* with a matrix with one column and one with complex type elements.